Are you interested in pursuing a career in medicine? The field of medicine has three main degree tracks:

-In 2008 over 500,000 applications were generated for approximately 17,000 first year medical school slots.
+In 2014 over 67,000 individuals applied for approximately 26,000 first year medical school slots.
 How can you stand out?
-Medical schools consider not only academic ability such as grades and Medical College Admission Test (MCAT) scores but also personal qualities and attributes.
+Medical schools consider not only academic ability (cumulative GPA, science GPA, and Medical College Admission Test (MCAT) scores), but also personal qualities and attributes.
 Did you demonstrate leadership, an ability to work with others, self-discipline?
 Did you volunteer to work in your community or spend a summer working with a local physician or at a hospital or in a research laboratory?
 Medical schools will scrutinize your entire academic record, MCAT scores, personal statement, and letters of recommendation looking for ability, motivation, integrity, and emotional maturity.

-Students interested in practicing medicine must naturally have a strong background in the physical and biological sciences, but equally important are those courses in the humanities and social sciences.
-Few schools specifically list humanities and behavioral/social science courses; however, medical schools are looking for students with a well-rounded education -- exactly the liberal arts education Cornell offers.
-Specific admission requirements for the 125 allopathic (MD) and 18 osteopathic (DO) medical schools in the U.S. and the 16 schools in Canada can be found in materials in the Dimensions Resource Center, 102 West Science.
+Students interested in practicing medicine must naturally have a strong background in the physical and biological sciences.
+Equally important are those courses in the humanities and social sciences.
+Medical schools are looking for students with a well-rounded education - exactly the liberal arts education Cornell offers.
+Specific admission requirements for the allopathic (MD) and osteopathic (DO) medical schools in the U.S. and the schools in Canada can be found in materials in the Dimensions Resource Center, 102 West Science.

 International Students Interested in Attending Medical School